vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for use in other IM software</summary>

-MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
-Already supported on Telegram, and will support Discord and other platforms in the future.
+MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind social accounts on the user side.
+Through the bound social accounts, membership benefits can be extended to robots on social media.
+Telegram is already supported, and Discord and other platforms will be supported later.

 </details>

 <details>

-<summary>TTS emotion control</summary>
+<summary>TTS Emotion Control</summary>

-BOT's voice will include richer emotional differences, this feature will enter the public testing phase in May.
+BOT's voice will contain richer emotional differences, and this feature will enter the public testing phase in May.

 </details>